Why The Wheatbelt

 The Wheatbelt, a region the size of Britain in the south-west corner of Australia, lies in the South West Botanical Province, described as having one of the richest flora on Earth.(1)

-Since 1830, and the arrival of Europeans, approximately 90% of the Wheatbelt (see Figure) has been cleared of its natural vegetation to make way for agriculture and grazing.
-This has had a catastrophic effect on the plants, animals, and the soil.
+Since 1830, with the arrival of Europeans, approximately 95% of the Wheatbelt has been cleared of natural vegetation to make way for agriculture and grazing.
+This has had a catastrophic effect on the plants, animals, soil and the people who have lived here for more than 50,000 years – the Noongar Nations People.

 FROM AN EXPERT